Guide to PCB Terminology for Altium Designer

 A measure of the opposition to electrical flow in DC systems measured in Ohms.

 A component that is designed to resist a portion of the amount of electrical current that passes through it.

 An electronic device such as a transistor, diode, or IC manufactured from semiconductor materials.

 Simulation Program with Integrated Circuit Emphasis; a simulator for analyzing signals in a schematic.

-A basic active solid-state control device which allows or disallows current flow between two terminals, based on the voltage or current delivered to a third terminal.
+A basic active solid-state control device that allows or disallows current flow between two terminals, based on the voltage or current delivered to a third terminal.

 Unit of measure for the electrical potential between two points.
 An electrical potential of 1 volt will push 1 ampere of current through a 1-ohm resistive load.

 Putting Schematic Definitions to Work